 Dream Casting is an imaginative look at the casting process of potential Hollywood projects based on comics and other media.
 This isn't just about what is being made; this is about what should be made, and who we think should be the stars.

 Justice League Dark is the version of DC's Justice League that deals with the supernatural.
 The darker, more mystical and horrific threats than just another supervillain trying to conquer the Earth with time travel.
-The concept's been around for a while, but the current series by James Tynion IV and Alvaro Martinez Bueno really makes it work better than ever before.
+The concept's been around for a while, but the series by James Tynion IV and Alvaro Martinez Bueno really makes it work better than ever before.

 Emmy Rossum as Zatanna